 Do you think that you have the symptoms of hypothyroidism?

-Standard lab test and the conventional treatment don't necessarily help alleviate the symptoms of this hormone imbalance.
+Standard lab tests and conventional treatment don’t necessarily help alleviate the symptoms of this hormone imbalance.

 Learn what to do if you think you are suffering from thyroid symptoms in women:

 Hypothyroidism is one of the most common hormone imbalances in the united states.

 It is estimated that up to 20% of people in the U.S. have either hypothyroidism or subclinical hypothyroidism (1) (more if you consider that many women are not properly diagnosed!).

 This is especially true for women, who are more susceptible to developing this hormone imbalance (2) (much of this reason stems from the increased risk that women have in developing the autoimmune disease Hashimoto’s thyroiditis).

 Your thyroid controls and regulates a number of very important systems in your body.

 Because of this, your thyroid may be one of the most important hormonal systems in your body.

 It helps regulate your sex hormones (3).